awsdocs/aws-cdk-guide/doc_source/context.md

 Context keys are strings, and values may be any type supported by JSON: numbers, strings, arrays, or objects\.

 **Important**
 Context values are managed by the AWS CDK and its constructs, including constructs you may write\.
 You should not attempt to add context values manually\.
 It is useful to review `cdk.context.json` to see what values are being cached; by convention, the keys start with the name of the CDK package that set them\.
-You sholud follow this convention when setting your own values\.
+You should follow this convention when setting your own values\.

 ## Construct context<a name="context_construct"></a>